frostoven/frostoven.github.io/showcase.md

 I could not find a catalogue of that contains all Earth-visible stars, so I [made one myself](https://github.com/frostoven/BSC5P-JSON-XYZ).
-It took waaayyy too long to make (50 days) but it does the job.
+It took waaayyy too long to make (50 days).
+Luckily it does the job.

 Here is an early experiment rendering it: